 Nonprofit Accounting vs. Bookkeeping

 While you may use the terms “accounting” and “bookkeeping” interchangeably, they are different yet related concepts.
-Understanding this difference can help you distribute responsibilities amongst your team appropriately and determine which services your nonprofit may need to outsource.
+Understanding this difference can help you distribute responsibilities among your team appropriately and determine which services your nonprofit may need to outsource.

 A chart comparing nonprofit accounting and nonprofit bookkeeping.